Wexford Rebellion: Rebellion

-Second phase

 The second phase of the Rising occurred between 1 June and 21 June 1798.
 The citizens of County Wexford established a republican regime with civilian leadership.
 This republic decided to split up the rebels of Wexford; one group was to move north toward Dublin, the other west toward New Ross.
 The group sent toward New Ross suffered nearly 2,000 deaths.
 They attacked on 5 June and took most of the town.
 Fierce street fighting commenced with huge casualties.
 The Croppies retreated after a counterattack when they ran out of ammunition.
 This group was practically dismantled after the Battle of New Ross and gradually dwindled.

-John Kelly of Killanne was under orders from Bagenal Harvey to attack the British outposts around New Ross but on no account to attack the town itself.
-The rebels outnumbered the British forces and so a messenger was sent out under a white flag to give them a chance to surrender.
+John Kelly of Killanne was under orders from Bagenal Harvey to attack military outposts held by Crown forces around New Ross but on no account to attack the town itself.
+The rebels outnumbered the Crown forces and so a messenger was sent out under a white flag to give them a chance to surrender.
 When this messenger was shot carrying the white flag the rebels attacked.

 Kelly's column of 800 men attacked and broke through New Ross's "Three Bullet Gate" and into the town.
 Kelly was wounded in the groin as they retreated.
 He was brought to his sister's house in Wexford, but after the fall of Wexford on 21 June, he was dragged from his bed, and was hanged on 25 June 1798 along with seven other rebel leaders, on Wexford Bridge.
 His body was decapitated, the trunk thrown into the River Slaney and the head kicked through the streets before being set on display on a spike.
 According to Jonah Barrington's memoirs, Kelly's sister looked out through her lace curtains on hearing a commotion and saw the Yeomen playing football with her brother's head.

 It was after this battle that the infamous massacre of Scullabogue occurred.
 Rebel soldiers had previously gathered approximately 200 civilian men women and children in an outbuilding on a farm close to the battle, suspecting them of being loyal to the Crown.
 Word came from New Ross that the Yeomen had attacked and burned rebel first aid stations in New Ross.
 On hearing this, one of the prisoners is said to have played the mocking tune Croppies Lie Down on the uilleann pipes.
 Some of the rebels barred the doors and set the barn alight, burning to death all but two of those trapped inside.
 After several victories, the second rebel group was defeated at Arklow, which would have been a significant victory, but was lost on 9 June due to a lack of ammunition.